MicrosoftDocs/azure-docs-powershell/azps-7.5.0/Az.RecoveryServices/Enable-AzRecoveryServicesBackupProtection.md

 ```

 ## DESCRIPTION
 The **Enable-AzRecoveryServicesBackupProtection** cmdlet enables the backup by associating a protection policy with the item.
 If policy ID is not present or the backup item is not associated with any policy, then this command will expect a policyID.
-You can also use the same command to resume backup for a resource for which you've stopped protection with data retention.
+You can also use the same command to resume backup for a resource for which you've stopped protection with the data retention option.
 Set the vault context by using the Set-AzRecoveryServicesVaultContext cmdlet before you use the current cmdlet.

 ## EXAMPLES